1. What is Private College 529 Plan?

 6. Are there any fees associated with Private College 529 Plan?

 No. Account owners pay no fees.
 Every dollar you contribute to your account goes toward the purchase of tuition.

 7. What can I pay for with my Tuition Certificates?

 Certificates can be used to pay for undergraduate tuition and mandatory fees.
 In general, mandatory fees are those fees students are required to pay as a condition of enrollment.

 Our participating colleges and universities guarantee your prepaid tuition.
 Each participating institution is contractually obligated to honor Tuition Certificates for up to 30 years from the date of purchase.
-Participating schools bear all of the financial risk and pay all of the fees.

 Schools that sign up to participate will honor all outstanding Tuition Certificates that were purchased before the school signed on.
 Participating schools guarantee Tuition Certificates for 30 years from the time of purchase, regardless of whether the school was a participating college at the time the Tuition Certificate was purchased.